sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - `docker run --network [network_name]` to run a container within a specific Docker network.
 - To dynamically set-up an IP address for other containers running within the same Docker network just use Docker container's name.
 Pluging an IP happens after the request is being sent (when it leaves a container) in the Network layer managed by Docker.

+## Docker Compose

+## Utility Containers

+- command provided as part of `CMD` in Dockerfile will be overwritten if we use `docker run` whereas command in `ENTRYPOINT` will prepend any command from `docker run`
+- `docker exec` and `docker-compose exec` allow for running commands inside already running containers

 ## Django Docker Set-up (vide CS50)

 - First step is to create a Dockerfile which we’ll name Dockerfile.
 Inside this file, we’ll provide instructions for how to create a Docker Image which describes the libraries and binaries we wish to include in our container.
 Here’s an example of what our Dockerfile might look like: